mkrum/Coliseum/README.md

 ## Adding Models or Environments
 The whole purpose of this project is to build a framework that allows you to easily mix and match different models and enivornments.
 To add a model, simply create a new file in the models directory, inherit and implement the Model class defined in the framework.py file, and then the constructor to the models dictionary in the models/\_\_init\_\_.py file.
 The key you give will be its identifier in the command line.
 The process for adding an Environment is nearly identical, but implement the Enivronment and add the constructor to the dictionary in the envs/\_\_init\_\_.py file.

+## TODO
+- Better Documentation
+- More model metrics
+- Add more models
+- Add more environments